Australia’s Pacific engagement

 Recognising marine litter as a serious problem for the environment, public health, and economic development, the Australian Government is providing $16 million to support Secretariat of the Pacific Regional Environmental Program (SPREP) to implement the Pacific Regional Action Plan – Marine Litter 2018 – 2025.

 Waste management continues to be a significant challenge in the Pacific region.
 Pacific countries have limited land available for waste management, and are far from recycling markets.

 Australia is investing in regional initiatives to address the Pacific waste management challenges, in collaboration with international partners and experts.
 We support SPREP, which provides waste management technical assistance to Pacific countries, and the Pacific Regional Infrastructure Facility (PRIF) to improve the quality and effectiveness of waste management infrastructure.
 Our funding will help the Pacific Ocean Litter Project embrace innovative ways to phase out single use plastics, and change the behaviour of users, consumers and producers of plastic.

 Broader international cooperation is also needed to address marine litter.
 Prime Minister Morrison is a member of the 14-nation High Level Panel for a Sustainable Ocean Economy.
 The panel will deliver a solutions oriented report for ocean health and wealth at the 2020 UN Ocean Conference in Portugal.

-Australia has recently signed up to the Commonwealth Clean Ocean Alliance, the United Nations Environment Programme's Clean Seas Campaign, the G20 Marine Litter Action Plan and its Implementation Framework for Actions on Marine Plastic Litter.
+Australia is a signatory to the Commonwealth Clean Ocean Alliance, the United Nations Environment Programme's Clean Seas Campaign, the G20 Marine Litter Action Plan and its Implementation Framework for Actions on Marine Plastic Litter.
 We also support the United Nations Environment Assembly's resolutions on Marine Plastic Litter and Microplastics and Addressing Single-use Plastic Products Pollution.